scylladb/scylladb/docs/alternator/alternator.md

 ### Multi-tenant support
 * Not yet supported (related to authorization, accounting, etc.)
 ### DAX (cache)
-* Not yet supported
+* Not required.
+Scylla cache is rather advanced and there is no need to place a cache in front of the database: https://www.scylladb.com/2017/07/31/database-caches-not-good/
 ### Metrics
-* Several metrics are available internally but need more and make them more similar to what AWS users are used to.
+* Several metrics are available through the Grafana/Promethues stack: https://docs.scylladb.com/operating-scylla/monitoring/   It is different than the expectations of the current DynamoDB implementation.
+However, our monitoring is rather advanced and provide more insights to the internals.

 ## Alternator design and implementation